astropy/astropy/docs/coordinates/frames.rst

 ----------------------------------

 As alluded to by point (4) in the :ref:`introduction above
-<astropy-coordinates-design>`, the examples we have seen above mostly deal with
+<coordinates-design>`, the examples we have seen above mostly deal with
 customizing frame behavior for positional information.
 (For some context about how velocities are handled in ``astropy.coordinates``, it may be useful to read the overview: :ref:`astropy-coordinate-custom-frame-with-velocities`.)